XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 <!-- MULTICODE_BLOCK_END -->

-For this tutorial, you can connect directly from your browser by pressing the following button:
+For this tutorial, click the following button to connect:

 {% include '_snippets/interactive-tutorials/connect-step.md' %}